 Everything Data

+Aaronea Wiggins, Lojain Idris

 CTEC 298-101

 Hello all,

 My name is Aaronea Wiggins, and my name is Lojain Idris, and we are currently participants within the course CTEC 298, Spring 2025-week seven semester.
 Today, this group will happily share summaries and descriptions of CTEC 128 and CTEC 298 tasks.
 This paper includes our individual submissions, as well as our collaborative efforts to complete the final group project.